-- DO require stockholder approval in the event a staggered x board is ever proposed DO have a board comprised of a super-majority of x independent directors.
-Eight of our nine director nominees are independent in accordance with New York Stock Exchange ("NYSE") listing standards and our Corporate Governance Guidelines DO have a separate Board Chair and Chief Executive Officer.
-DO require a majority vote for election of directors in X uncontested elections.
-DO permit stockholders to amend the bylaws. x DO restrict board terms to 15 years.
-X DO require an annual performance evaluation of our board.
-X DO align pay and performance by linking a majority of total X compensation to the achievement of a balanced mix of company and individual performance criteria tied to operational and strategic objectives established at the beginning of the performance period by the Compensation Committee and the board.
-DO deliver a substantial portion of the value of equity x awards in multi-year performance shares.
-For 2022, 50% of our executive officers equity award opportunity was tied to our company's 3-year total stockholder return relative to our peer group DO maintain stock ownership guidelines for directors and executive officers.
-DO include claw back provisions in agreements with our CEO, CFO, and all other officers that are subject to employment agreements with us.
-DO conduct annual assessments of compensation at risk.
-DO have a Compensation Committee comprised solely of independent directors. - DO retain an independent compensation consultant that reports directly to the Compensation Committee. - DO cap incentive compensation.
-Incentive awards include minimum and maximum performance thresholds with funding that is based on actual results measured against the pre-approved goals that are clearly defined. - DO have a board committee focused upon important Environmental, Social, and Governance ("ESG") issues that meets quarterly with management and reports to the board. - DO require a 12-month holding period for stock issued to our employees with a title of Senior Vice President or higher.
+What We Do What We Don't Do \checkmark DO require stockholder approval in the event a staggered board is ever proposed. × NO staggered board. ✓ DO have a board comprised of a super-majority of independent directors.
+Eight of our nine director nominees are independent in accordance with New York Stock Exchange ("NYSE") listing standards and our Corporate Governance Guidelines. × NO compensation or incentives that encourage risks reasonably likely to have a material adverse effect on the company. ✓ DO have a separate Board Chair and Chief Executive Officer. x NO tax gross ups for any executive officers. ✓ DO require a majority vote for election of directors in uncontested elections. x NO re-pricing or buyouts of underwater stock options. ✓ DO permit stockholders to amend the bylaws. × NO reportable transactions with any of our directors or current executive officers. ✓ DO restrict board terms to 15 years. × NO hedging or pledging transactions involving our securities. ✓ DO require an annual performance evaluation of our board. × NO guaranteed cash incentive compensation or equity grants with executive officers. ~ DO align pay and performance by linking a majority of total compensation to the achievement of a balanced mix of company and individual performance criteria tied to operational and strategic objectives established at the beginning of the performance period by the Compensation Committee and the board. × NO long-term employment contracts with executive officers. ~ DO deliver a substantial portion of the value of equity awards in multi-year performance shares.
+For 2022, 50% of our executive officers equity award opportunity was tied to our company's 3-year total stockholder return relative to our peer group. × NO supplemental executive benefits to our executive officers. ✓ DO maintain stock ownership guidelines for directors and executive officers. ✓ DO include claw back provisions in agreements with our CEO, CFO, and all other officers that are subject to employment agreements with us. \checkmark DO conduct annual assessments of compensation at risk. ✓ DO have a Compensation Committee comprised solely of independent directors. ✓ DO retain an independent compensation consultant that reports directly to the Compensation Committee. ✓ DO cap incentive compensation.
+Incentive awards include minimum and maximum performance thresholds with funding that is based on actual results measured against the pre-approved goals that are clearly defined. ✓ DO have a board committee focused upon important Environmental, Social, and Governance ("ESG") issues that meets quarterly with management and reports to the board. ✓ DO require a 12-month holding period for stock issued to our employees with a title of Senior Vice President or higher.